kamperh/ss414/readme.md

 ## Acknowledgements

 The content is based heavily on notes originally developed by [Thomas Niesler](https://dsp.sun.ac.za/~trn/).
-Some material were also obtained from [Jaco Versfeld](https://ee.sun.ac.za/djjversfeld/).
+Some material was also obtained from [Jaco Versfeld](https://ee.sun.ac.za/djjversfeld/).
 Thomas and Jaco are with Stellenbosch University.